manticoresoftware/docker/README.md

 By default, the main Manticore process `searchd` is running under user `manticore` inside the container, but the script which runs on starting the container is run under your default docker user which in most cases is `root`.
 If that's not what you want you can use `docker ... --user manticore` or `user: manticore` in docker compose yaml to make everything run under `manticore`.
 Read below about possible volume permissions issue you can get and how to solve it.

 ### Creating plain indexes on startup
-Manticore doesn't create newly added plain indexes on its own startup (you need to run indexer).
-If you want to create them on startup you can use `CREATE_PLAIN_INDEXES=1` environment variable.
-It will run `indexer --all` before Manticore start.
-It is useful if you don't use volumes and your indexes are easy to recreate.
+Manticore doesn't create newly added plain indexes on its own startup, you need to run the indexer.
+To create them on startup, you can use the CREATE_PLAIN_INDEXES=1 environment variable.
+It will execute indexer --all before Manticore starts.
+This is useful if you don't use volumes, and your indexes are easy to recreate.
 ```bash
 docker run -e CREATE_PLAIN_INDEXES=1 --name manticore -v $(pwd)/manticore.conf:/etc/manticoresearch/manticore.conf -p 9306:9306 -p 9308:9308 -d manticoresearch/manticore
 ```